 Rome

-Inspired by the namesake in Italy, Rome, Georgia is a thriving college town that emphasizes local businesses.
+Inspired by its namesake in Italy, Rome, Georgia, is a thriving college town that emphasizes local businesses.
 In recent years, it’s become a popular filming location, featured in Sweet Home Alabama and Remember the Titans.

 Visit the campus of Berry College, which has miles of trails and the Old Mill, one of the largest water wheels in the world at 42 feet.
 There’s also Oak Hill, the Martha Berry Museum.